mkloubert/nativescript-chatview/README.md

 ### Add messages

-To add chat message, you have to wrap the data into an `IChatMessage` object:
+Chat messages are wrapped into an `IChatMessage` object:

 ```typescript
 export interface IChatMessage {